 Check the TV with other media sources to see if the lag occurs with all of them.
-If they do if there are issues, then you know it’s your TV that is the problem.
+If they do, then you know it’s your TV causing the issues.
 In this case, you should reset the TV.
 A lot of smart TVs require consistent firmware updates so make sure everything is up to date on this end as well.

 As we said, every expert’s advice is to turn off and restart a device before you think it’s broken.
 So before you make a phone call into customer service and have them tell you this, try doing it yourself first.

-Disconnect it completely from the TV and turn it off.
-Give it 30 seconds to 1 min before turning it back on and reconnecting to your TV.
+Disconnect the soundbar completely from the TV and turn it off.
+Give it 30 seconds to 1 minute before turning it back on and reconnecting to your TV.

-It also helps to follow the suggested placement of soundbars, which we have talked about in our list of top soundbars for TCL Roku TV and others as any obstructions can also affect sound quality, so it’s possible this is where the issue lies.
+It also helps to follow the suggested placement of soundbars, which we have talked about in our list of top soundbars for TCL Roku TV.
+Any obstruction can also affect sound quality, so it’s possible this is where the issue lies.

 Next up is checking the actual connections.
 This means taking a look at the cables.
 Sometimes they aren’t fully inserted and could result in one-sided sound, a lag, or just quieter audio.

-Try to make sure the cables are uncoiled and there are no damages along with them.
+Make sure the cables are uncoiled and that there are no damages to any of them.
 If they happen to be damaged, it could cause a problem in the information relay.

 Another big issue that could cause lag in your devices is the settings.
-The wrong sound mode can cause lags and the incorrect soundbar settings can also have audio delays.
+The wrong sound mode can cause lags and the incorrect soundbar settings can also cause audio delays.

-The source of the media, such as the Blu-Ray player can also have issues if the settings aren’t compatible with all three devices.
+Additionally, the source of the media, such as the Blu-Ray player, can have issues if the settings aren’t compatible with all three devices.
 In order to circumvent this, you need to take a look at your component setup and the settings themselves.

 Some people wonder if their slow internet or weak connection could be the issue .
-It depends on how you play the content on your soundbar.
-For example, if you only notice the lag while streaming via Wi-Fi and other sources, then it’s more than likely that your slow internet is the cause.
+Actually, it depends on how you play the content on your soundbar.
+For example, if you only notice the lag while streaming via Wi-Fi and other sources, then it’s more likely that your slow internet is the cause.

-Slow connections can cause a variety of problems with out of sync audio and lag times being just a few of them.
+Slow connections can cause a variety of problems.
+Out of sync audio and lag times are just a few of them.
 Unfortunately, if slow internet is the problem, there is little to nothing you can do except contact your provider.

-According to our audio experts, it’s important to figure out if a slow connection is a problem early on before you start tampering with the settings and perhaps creating even more issues than before.
+According to our audio experts, it’s important to figure out if a slow connection is a problem early on before you start tampering with the settings.
+That’s because you can potentially create even more issues than before.

 How to Sync a Soundbar with Your TV

-When something is out of sync, you need to get it right back in sync.
-There are a few common ways to do this but it also depends on the type of soundbar you have.
+When something is out of sync, you need to get it right back so you can enjoy watching TV.
+There are a few common ways to re-sync your devices but it also depends on the type of soundbar you have.

 - There is an audio sync button right on the remote or soundbar.
 You press the + or – buttons until you pair up the audio with the content.